 - research competence, and

-- ability to teach graduate students.
+- ability to teach graduate students, and

 Research competence may be demonstrated by scientific, creative, or other scholarly activities consistent with the department or program.
 These should include, but are not limited to, refereed national or regional publications, presentations, or other refereed creative accomplishments.
 Ability to teach graduate students individually or in groups may be demonstrated by peer and/or student evaluation of classroom, laboratory, or clinical instruction, or supervision of research or creative activity.